pyllyukko/user.js/README.md

 Here's some other tips how you can further harden Firefox:

 * Disable all unnecessary extensions and plugins!
+* Create different [profiles](http://mzl.la/NYhKHH) for different purposes

+### Add-ons

+Here is a list of the most essential security and privacy enhancing add-ons that you should consider using:

 * [Certificate Patrol][4]
   * I recommend setting the 'Store certificates even when in [Private Browsing][8] Mode' to get full benefit out of certpatrol, even though it stores information about the sites you visit
 * [HTTPS Everywhere](https://www.eff.org/https-everywhere)